Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is occasional and subtle, often arising from funny story events linked to mystery buildings, which some players find amusing.
+The humor in the game is occasional and subtle, often arising from specific story events tied to mystery buildings, which some players find amusing.

-• “Usually it never did, sometimes there were some funny story events related to these mystery buildings.”
+• “Usually it never did, sometimes there was some funny story events related to these mystery buildings.”

 • “I found that funny when I saw it.”